Art pipeline

 The art pipeline is the process of creating and implementing art for a particular project, most commonly associated with the creative process for developing video games.
 In an era of high-profile video games, wherein the creative energy of the teams and the budgets for projects surpass even some Hollywood blockbusters, graphics are ever-improving and an increasingly important selling point.
-Video Game developers employ extensive teams of artists to carry a project's artistic goals through from the conceptual stage to the final release.
-A fully realized game asset, whether it is a character, background, building, object, or animation, is created in a deliberate process with different artists working on and contributing separate aspects in a step by step process to the final product.
+Video game developers employ extensive teams of artists to carry a project's artistic goals through from the conceptual stage to the final release.
+A fully realized game asset, whether it is a character, background, building, object, or animation, is created in a deliberate process with different artists working on and contributing separate aspects in a step-by-step process to the final product.
 To facilitate this process, a number of software programs are marketed to developers as flexible tools for productively streamlining the transformation of elements created within a program to a fully realized game asset.
 These highly customizable programs allow users to apply plug-ins or add-ons to tailor the interactions each program will have with one another as an element moves along the pipeline from concept to completion.

-Art pipeline is basically the “production line” of video game development.
+The art pipeline is basically the “production line” of video game development.
 It is used to describe the streamlined process of development and production.
-It is broken down into four major categories, each with their own very specific set of steps.
+It is broken down into four major categories, each with its own very specific set of steps.
 The phases are concept, design, pre-production, and post production.

+Concept

 Concept is the basic idea of the game to be made, be it an original game or an addition to a pre-existing franchise.
 This is where developers do the brainstorming.
 This is also the point where an idea of varying levels of completeness can be pitched to the game developers in question.

+Design

-Design is the stage where the look, flow, story, etc. is created. storyline, story boards, dialogue, character design, plot, and the like.
-This is where a coherent game is created.
-Characters are designed, developed, and completed, storyline is dictated with a distinct plot flow and (where the game warrants such treatment) CG Cut away scenes are conceptualized for the forward momentum of the game’s story.
-Here is where the game’s overall appearance is dictated, such as how will the levels look, what kind of environment are we building, etc. Costumes, equipment, game play, major level goals, etc. are all decided here.
-In essence, this is where the “meat” of the game is put together.
+Design is the stage where the look, flow, and story of a game is created by planning storylines, story boards, dialogue, character designs, plot points, etc. The goal of the design stage is to assemble a coherent game.
+Characters are designed and developed alongside the storyline, which is dictated to create a distinct plot flow and, where the game warrants such treatment, plan for CG cutaway scenes that will provide forward momentum to the game’s story.
+This stage is also where the game’s overall appearance is conceptualized, providing details on how the levels look and what kind of environments will be built.
+Costumes, equipment, gameplay, major level goals, etc. are all decided here.
+Overall, this is where the substance of the game is planned before technical work on the game begins.